 BIO

-Hailed by the LA Times as an "excellent player" and "a force field unto her own, yet joined in something bigger, " Alison Bjorkedal is a passionate ambassador for the harp, with a focus on new music.
+Hailed by the Los Angeles Times as “a force field unto her own, yet joined in something bigger,” Alison Bjorkedal is a Grammy Award–winning harpist and interpreter of the music of Harry Partch.

 Alison has performed live with Andrea Bocelli, Il Volo, Marvin Hamlisch, Michael Feinstein, and Idina Menzel.

-In the studio, Alison has performed on records for artists including Sia, Madonna, Nate Ruess, Kid Cudi, Mary J. Blige, Adrian Younge, and Ali Shaheed Muhammed.
+In the studio, Alison has performed on records for artists including Sia, Madonna, Laufey, Kid Cudi, Nate Ruess, , Mary J. Blige, Adrian Younge, and Ali Shaheed Muhammad.

-Motion picture, video game, and television recordings include Penny Dreadful, League of Legends, Empire, Luke Cage, Finding Dory, Love, Simon, Independence Day: Resurgence, If I Stay, Lucy in the Sky, Annabelle Comes Home, IT 2, Crazy Ex-Girlfriend, Ghostbusters: Afterlife, Picard, 13: The Musical, Queens, The Adam Project, The Clauses, Disenchanted, Obi-Wan Kenobi, and Mandalorian (Season 3).
+She records for the motion picture, video game, and television industry, including Pixar's Elio and Inside Out 2, Mandalorian & Grogu, IF, Penny Dreadful, League of Legends, Empire, Luke Cage, Finding Dory, Love, Simon, Independence Day: Resurgence, If I Stay, Lucy in the Sky, Annabelle Comes Home, IT 2, Crazy Ex-Girlfriend, Ghostbusters: Afterlife, Picard, 13: The Musical, Queens, The Adam Project, The Clauses, Disenchanted, Obi-Wan Kenobi, and Mandalorian (Season 3).

 On screen, she has appeared in Dancing with the Stars, Genshin Impact Anniversary Concert, two PBS Specials for David Foster and Andrea Bocelli ("My Christmas" and "Cinema"), the Tonight Show with Jay Leno, and the Pentatonix's "A Very Pentatonix Christmas".